-Almost forty years ago, a young Dr. Paul Beaver was carrying zoological field research after he heard from the locals about the incredible biodiversity present in the upper Tahuayo river basin.
-His expedition through the rainforest eventually led to the founding of a travel adventure company that grew into what Amazonia Expeditions is today.
+Almost forty years ago, a young Dr. Paul Beaver was conducting zoological field research when he learned from the natives about the incredible biodiversity in the upper Tahuayo River basin.
+His expeditions through the rainforest eventually led to the creation of Amazonia Expeditions a pioneer adventure travel company in the region.

-To learn more about Paul’s journey through the Amazon forty years ago and the founding of Amazonia Expeditions, click here.
+To learn more the history of Amazonia Expeditions, click here.

 Meet the Owners

 Dolly Arevalo Shapiama is a native of the Amazon.
 Dolly is owner of the lodges, Tahuayo Lodge and Amazon Research Center, on the Tahuayo River.
 Her mother taught in a jungle village before moving to Iquitos city to provide higher education for her children.
 From a young age Dolly was passionate about charitable work.
 Dolly’s deep love of the women and children of the Tahuayo River communities motivated her to start the women’s Asociacion Manos Amazonica, as well as make substantial contributions to education (Chino Village High School; scholarships for continuing education in Iquitos) and medical care (Esperanza Clinic; paying for advanced care for Tahuayo residents in hospitals in Iquitos, Lima and the USA) and start the Angels of the Amazon foundation.